psleziak42/philosophers/README.md

 Official description:
 "_In this project, you will learn the basics of threading a process.
 You will learn how to make threads.
 You will discover the mutex._"

-<br>The task is to solve problem of dinning philosophers via threads.
+###The task is to solve problem of dinning philosophers via threads.
 <br>
 <br>  .Philosophers are sitting at a round table with bowls of spaghetti.
 <br>  .Forks are placed between them.
 To eat spaghetti each needs to use 2 forks at the same time.
 Fork is a shared resource so we use mutex to make sure it will not be accessed by more than thread at the same time.